plusalso/foxtel_self_service/readme.md

 - How to change the API Base?
 - locally, you use your .env file.
 When deployed it is set in the cloudflare pages settings.
 (VITE_API_BASE_URL)

+- Why does my textfield/text area have wrong default value?
+- Text fields with the same id as defined in json share the same value.
+That was asked by client.

 # Syncing Assets

 - The figma API has rate limits, and it is slow to generate images from a node id.
 For this reason, we cache all the assets in s3.